 We are an international programme of Transparency International situated within Transparency International UK in London.

+In 2000, Transparency International UK brought together governments, defence companies, academics, and civil society organisations to consider whether circumstances had changed so that it would be possible for civil society to engage with the problem of corruption in the defence sector and national defence establishments.
+Today, Transparency International Defence & Security Programme is an international programme of Transparency International situated within Transparency International UK in London.
 Since 2004, we have actively engaged with the defence and security ministries and armed forces of a wide range of countries, including Colombia, Norway, Afghanistan, Bulgaria, Ukraine, the UK, Greece, Croatia and Bosnia.
 We have also worked directly with individuals from defence ministries, security ministries and armed forces from more than 35 nations through training programmes, research, workshops and roundtables, and high-level policy action.

 Karolina joined DSP in August 2014.
 She leads the team’s work with NATO on the political and military levels and is responsible for research and policy recommendations aiming to mitigate the impact of corruption on interventions in fragile states.
 Prior to joining TI, Karolina worked at the UK House of Commons, managing inquiries for the Environmental Audit Committee and supporting the Committee on Standards.
 She holds a PhD in War Studies from King’s College London, where she focused on the Canadian deployment in Afghanistan as part of the International Security Assistance Force.

 Henna coordinates the training activity that takes place across the team.
 She worked previously as the Operations Intern in TI Defence & Security, assisting with MEL, ad hoc research and budgetary processes.
 She has experience in account management and digital marketing.
 Henna has an MA in International Relations from the University of Warwick, focusing on new global security challenges and the complexities of drone warfare.